pusher/pusher-http-php/README.md

     get_channels()

-It's also possible to get a list of channels for an application from the Pusher REST API.
+It's also possible to get a list of channels for an application from the Pusher HTTP API.

     $result = $pusher->get_channels();
     $channel_count = count($result->channels); // $channels is an Array